 And I know it’s entertainment, as do most adults, but try telling that to the little kids that the CeNation is directed towards…the 10 and under crowd…No, they don’t always know the difference between a “work” and a “shoot”.

-Should Jimmy Hart be inducted into the GERWECK.NET Hall of Fame?
+Should The Midnight Express (Dennis Condrey & Bobby Eaton) be inducted into the GERWECK.NET Hall of Fame?